carjed/doomsayer/diagnostics/README.md

 ## Diagnostic reports for Doomsayer

-This directory contains R scripts for evaluating the results of a Doomsayer run where the `--diagnostics` option has been enabled.
+This directory contains R scripts for evaluating the results of a Doomsayer run where the `--diagnostics` or `--autodiagnostics` option has been enabled.
 Assuming your output is contained in `~/doomsayer_output/` you can generate a diagnostic report with the following command:

 ```{sh id:"chj4m1wcp3"}
 cd /path/to/doomsayer